This recipe for Peanut Butter and Chocolate Chip Ice Cream is so good you’ll be surprised that it is dairy-free and vegan!

-In my quest of taking charge of my health, I have started exploring the world of veganism.
+In my quest to taking charge of my health, I have started exploring the world of veganism.
 Never in a million years did I think that I would even consider it.
 I mean, why in the world would someone want to voluntarily give up eating Chick-Fil-A chicken sandwiches?
 Or nuggets?
 Or Five Guys burgers?

 People have different reasons for following a vegan diet, typically either out of compassion for animals or for health purposes.
 After reading How Not To Die by Michael Greger, MD, I decided to try cutting out meat for health reasons.
 But that’s another story for another day.